 What is a Corneal Ulcer ?

-Corneal ulcer is an inflammatory or infective condition of the cornea involving disruption of its epithelial layer with involvement of the corneal stroma.
-The cornea covers the iris (the colored portion of the eye) and the round pupil, much like a watch crystal covers the face of a watch.
+A corneal ulcer is an inflammatory or infective condition of the cornea involving disruption of its epithelial layer with involvement of the corneal stroma.
+The cornea covers the iris (the coloured portion of the eye), and the round pupil, much like a watch crystal covers the face of a watch.

 How is it Caused?

 People who wear contact lenses are at an increased risk of corneal ulcers.
-In fact your risk of corneal ulcerations increases ten times when using extended-wear soft contact lenses.
+In fact, your chances of corneal ulcerations increase ten times when using extended-wear soft contact lenses.
 Extended-wear contact lenses are those contact lenses that are worn for several days without removing them at night.

 What are the symptoms of Corneal Ulcer?